November 2021-October 2022

 Organization: TBA

 Details: “The Memoirs of Antonina” is a new/in-progress three-act opera inspired by Marie Antoinette of France.
 Taking its name from a slanderous 18th-century tract about the queen’s rumored exploits and indiscretions, “The Memoirs of Antonina” focuses on the final years of Marie Antoinette’s life, and pits two versions of the queen (performed by two different singers) against one another: the imagined breezy libertine derided by revolutionary pamphleteers, and the distraught historical figure determined to reclaim her kingdom and her reputation.
 Three recitatives and five arias from the opera received their piano/vocal premiere at the Central Square Theater of Cambridge, MA, USA on September 2nd 2018 as part of The Nora Theatre Company’s emerging artists workshop series.
-A first musical draft of the opera was completed in June 2019, with a second musical draft currently in progress in 2022.
-(More information on the opera can be found on the “Memoirs of Antonina” mini-site: https://www.marybichner.com/memoirsofantonina )
+A first musical draft of the opera was completed in 2017-2019, with an "official" version begun in 2022 and on target to be completed in 2024.
+(More information on the opera can be found on the “Memoirs of Antonina” project page HERE).

 May 2016-November 2017